HP Compaq tc1100: Discontinuation

 By the end of 2005, HP had discontinued the TC1100.
-It retained a loyal following, however, due to its uncommon design.
-HP's official response to questions asked about the TC1100's discontinuation was that "HP remains committed to the Tablet PC platform".
+However, it retained a loyal following due to its uncommon design.
+HP's official response to questions about the TC1100's discontinuation was "HP remains committed to the Tablet PC platform".

-HP released a new line of tablets, starting with the TX1100US and the TX1200US.
+HP released a new line of tablets, starting with the TX series.
 These updated versions are substantially more powerful than the TC series, but are of the more conventional convertible design.

-In popular culture

-The TC1100 has made appearances on Joss Whedon's Dollhouse (TV series), The Big Bang Theory, as well as the movies Collateral and The Island.
-The device is also seen in the music video for Gimme Love by Joji.